Friday, June 22, 2018

 singing, shooting, stone-and-tree clear,

 chip, chip, chip.
-And a boulder that can have
+A whale boulder that can have

 In the evaporated swamp, gathering sump,